 Of course, without internet access you will not be able to update your subscription if you buy new products, download any new/updated demos or tutorials, or access our Marketplace.

-Be aware GMS2 will require internet access at least once every 28 days in order to avoid the account information timing out of the IDE.
+Be aware GameMaker will require internet access at least once every 28 days in order to avoid your account information timing-out.

 The Runtime Tools

-GMS2 relies on three executables in your runtimes installation folder in order to compile your projects and then deploy/run the game on your testing device.
+GameMaker relies on three essential executables in your runtimes installation folder in order to compile your projects and then deploy/run the game on your testing device.